Applies to: Sophos Home Premium and Free (Catalina MacOS 10.15)

 There are 2 required actions involved:

-Watch a short video with the steps to grant Full Disk Access:
+Watch this video with the steps to grant Full Disk Access :

 Note: When clicking on the padlock to allow changes, ensure you use your MAC credentials.

-1 - Click on "Let's Start" on the popup window
+1 - Click on "Let's Start" on the popup message

 2 - Follow the instructions to open Security & Privacy